stac-utils/stactools/stactools_threedep/README.md

 ### Command line

-To build a `pystac.Collection` directly from from USGS's FTP into a directory named `usgs-3dep-stac`:
+To build a `pystac.Collection` directly from AWS into a directory named `usgs-3dep-stac`:

 ```bash
 stac threedep create-collection usgs-3dep-stac